Accenture/mercury-nodejs/guides/CHAPTER-7.md

-# Test Driven Development (TDD)
+# Functional tests

-The example project is pre-configured with esLint for TypeScript syntax validation and Jest testing framework.
+The example project is pre-configured with "esLint" for TypeScript syntax validation and Jest testing framework.

-Composable application is designed to be test friendly.
+Composable application is designed to be Test Driven Development (TDD) friendly.

 There are two test suites under the "examples/test" folder.
 One for unit tests and one for end-to-end tests.